codemargaret/IntervYou/README.md

 ## Project Goals
 _My goal was to create a Rails API that would communicate with a separate Angular application._

+## Features
+* _User authentication set up with the Devise Token Auth gem_
+* _Cross-Origin Sharing Requests_
+* _Serializers for Question and Answer models that transmit all necessary attributes to the UI_

 ## Setup/Installation Requirements
 _This database is hosted [here](http://nameless-oasis-87770.herokuapp.com/)._